 - Appoint a Guardian over your Minor Children

-A proper Estate Plan covers each of the above points and is not a cost absorbent process.
+A proper Estate Plan covers each of the above points and is not a high cost proposition.
 The issues, however are critical.
 If you have a Revocable Living Trust with a Pour-Over will and your assets are properly funded into the Trust before you pass away, your estate will avoid the Probate Process.
 Probate is not the end of the world, but it takes time, costs money and all filed documents are public.
 By utilizing a revocable living trust you can avoid this process.
 Is a Trust expensive?
 The answer is “No.” The same planning and analysis that we must do for a will occurs when we do a Trust and Pour-Over Will.
 It’s just a different form of document used and there is some necessary work effort needed in making sure you know how to fund the trust while you are living.

 The Durable Power of Attorney is the document used to appoint your spouse or a trusted relative or friend to act for you when you are incapacitated.
 We also appoint a successor trustee in your Revocable Trust to accomplish this task.
 Without taking these steps, if you are living and incapacitated to the extent you cannot act on your behalf, your family is then forced to go to Probate Court and have a Conservatorship created for you.
 This is a costly, untimely and unnecessary situation that can be avoided by taking the proper planning steps.